AK2420022/verti_farm/README.md

 The following resources have significantly contributed to the reinforcement learning implementations in this project:

 1. **Reinforcement Learning and Learning-Based Control (SoSe 2022)**
-   *Prof. Sebastin Trimpe* - RWTH Aachen University, Germany
+   *Prof. Sebastin Trimpe*, *Dr. Friedrich Solowjow* - RWTH Aachen University, Germany

 2. **[DLR stable-baselines3](https://github.com/DLR-RM/stable-baselines3/tree/master)**
    A collection of high-quality RL algorithms built on stable-baselines3.